Big Horn Remodeling

 What's the realistic timeline for a Summerlin remodel?

-Are you licensed and insured to do this work?
+Are you licensed, bonded, and insured for Summerlin remodel work?

 Yes.
-Big Horn Remodeling holds Nevada State Contractors Board license #0091383 (B-2 General Building), $800,000 bid limit.
-We carry general liability and workers' compensation, and we're bonded.
-Every permit pulled in Summerlin is tied to that license number - not a homeowner permit, not a handyman.
+Big Horn operates under Nevada State Contractors Board license #0091383 (B-2 General Building) with an $800,000 bid cap, wide enough to cover a Sun City bath update or a full-home rebuild in The Ridges under one contract.
+We keep active general liability insurance, workers' compensation protection, and bond capacity.
+Every Summerlin permit is filed under that license record, not homeowner permits or handyman workarounds.
 For commercial scopes requiring permit coordination, visit our tenant improvements page.

 Do you offer a free in-home estimate in Summerlin?

 Yes.
-We come to your home, walk the scope, take field measurements, and follow up with a written line-item estimate.
+Our Summerlin estimates begin with a village-level site visit - Ridges, Trails, Reverence, wherever you are - where we take field measurements, photograph as-built conditions, and follow up with a written line-item proposal within 3 to 5 business days.
 There's no cost, no obligation, and the number on the contract is the number you pay - we don't do day-of upcharges.
-If your first priority is permit risk or existing violations, start with our permits services page.